basaransuleyman/Compose-FeatureBase-Multi-Module-Clean-Hexagonal-Architecture-Android-Kotlin/README.md

 # Why and What is the aim?

-This project aims to demonstrate a feature-based modularization by managing the inter-feature dependencies through a dedicated navigation module.
-By utilizing a navigation module, the project seeks to eliminate the dependencies between features, ensuring that each feature remains self-contained and unaware of the others.
-This approach not only reinforces the principles of modularity but also showcases how Jetpack Compose can be effectively used to manage and orchestrate the user interface in a modular architecture.
+This project aims to demonstrate a feature-based modularization by managing the inter-feature dependencies through a dedicated navigation module and draws inspiration from Hexagonal Architecture and Clean Architecture to isolate the core of the application (domain logic or business logic) from other factors, allowing for a more flexible and decoupled system design.
 ![1](https://github.com/basaransuleyman/suleyman-basaranoglu-json/blob/main/AppFlowCurrent.png)

 # Architecture Opinion